 On this day in music history: November 17, 1992 – “The Predator”, the third album by Ice Cube is released.
 Produced by Ice Cube, DJ Pooh, Sir Jinx, Torcha Chamba, and DJ Muggs, it is recorded at Echo Sound in Glendale, CA and The Hit Factory in New York City from Late 1991 – Mid 1992.
 Issued as the follow up to the platinum selling “Death Certificate”, the L.A. born rapper/actor writes many of the albums’ songs in the wake of the LA Riots in the Spring of 1992 and reflects those events and the aftermath.
 It spins off three singles including “Wicked”, Check Yo’ Self" and “It Was A Good Day”.
 Well received by fans and critics upon its release, the album is Cube’s most commercially successful.
 The album cover photo is taken by photographer Pamela Springsteen (Bruce’s younger sister).
 The album is remastered and reissued on CD in 2003, with four additional bonus tracks, including the remixes of “Check Yo’ Self”, “It Was A Good Day”, and the B-sides “24 Wit An L” and “You Ain’t Gonna Take My Life”.

 Issued on vinyl in limited quantities during its original release in 1992, it is remastered and reissued as a double LP pressing in 2003, and as a single 180 gram LP in 2016.

-“Livin’ Like Hustlers” peaks at number fourteen on the Billboard R&B album chart, number seventy five on the Top 200, and is certified Platinum in the US by the RIAA.
+“The Predator” spends one week at number one on both the Billboard Top 200 and R&B album charts, and is certified 2x Platinum in the US by the RIAA.